-In the first instance, all appeals of a grade must be made to the course instructor (informal consultation).
-If the student is not satisfied with the decision of the course instructor, a written appeal must be sent to the Assistant Program Director or Designate of the BMOS program.
-If the response of the Assistant Director is considered unsatisfactory to the student, he/she may then appeal to the Dean of the Faculty in which the course of program was taken.
+- 1. In the first instance, all appeals of a grade must be made to the course instructor (informal consultation). - 2.
+If the student is not satisfied with the decision of the course instructor, a written appeal must be sent to the Undergraduate Chair: Student Affairs of the DAN Department of Management and Organizational Studies. - 3.
+If the response of the Undergraduate Chair is considered unsatisfactory to the student, he/she may then appeal to the Dean of the Faculty in which the course of program was taken. - 4.
 Only after receiving a final decision from the Dean, may a student appeal to the Senate Review Board Academic.
 A Guide to Appeals is available from the Ombudsperson's Office.